 On my review page of Coraline, I said, "Some children might find the images disturbing.
 Others may be upset by some of the themes.
 Still others may be reassured by the brave heroine."

 Children do react to movies differently and it is up to you to know your own child.
-I invite you to visit my page and read more about the rating of Coraline by clicking right here and I urge you to keep these issues in mind if you are considering this movie for your tweens.
+Keep these issues in mind if you are considering this movie for your tweens.